demisto/content-docs/docs/partners/marketplace.md

 ![paid pack flow](../doc_imgs/partners/PaidPackFlow.png)

-### Reporting and Notifications

-Marketplace provides robust reporting to Partners on their paid pack activity including both:

-1. **Notifications** are sent immediately via email whenever there is activity on the Pack including a new trial, trial end, a new subscription, etc. Each notification will include customer/human information when possible.
-1. **Reports** are sent on the first of each month where there was revenue-related activity in the prior month.
-The report details dollar roll-ups per pack, each revenue related transaction line item, etc.

-Reporting is not currently available for free packs.

 ### Points

 The Marketplace transacts in points, rather than dollars, such that one point is valued at US$100.
 Customers purchase points via their Palo Alto Networks sales channels and subscribe to your content with those points on a monthly basis.
 We automatically pay you a revenue share also on a monthly basis, with no invoice required!